tnwei/vqgan-clip-app/README.md

 3. Install the required Python libraries.
 Using `conda`, run `conda env create -f environment.yml`
 4. Download the pretrained weights and config files using links in the `download-weights.sh` script.
 Note that that all of the links are commented out by default.
 Recommend to download one by one, as some of the downloads can take a while.
 You'll want to at least have both the ImageNet weights, which are used in the reference notebook.

+## Usage

-When done, `streamlit run app.py` launches the web app on `localhost:8501`.
+`streamlit run app.py` launches the web app on `localhost:8501`.
 In the web app, select settings on the sidebar, key in the text prompt, and click run to generate images using VQGAN-CLIP.
 When done, the web app will display the output image as well as a video compilation showing progression of image generation.
-Both can be saved via the browser's right-click menu.
+You can save them directly through the browser's right-click menu.

+In addition, each run's info and output is saved to the `output/` directory, organized into subfolders named using the timestamp when a run is launched.

 A one-time download of additional pre-trained weights will occur before generating the first image.
 Might take a few minutes depending on your internet connection.